Kacha (river): Course

 The length of the Kacha is 102 km; the area of its drainage basin is 1280 km2.
 It has two sources, the Gladkaya Kacha ("Smooth Kacha") and Krutaya Kacha ("Steep Kacha"), both located in the low mountainous range about 35 km west of Krasnoyarsk.
 The Gladkaya Kacha is twice as long as the Krutaya Kacha; it starts in the middle mountainous area and has a deeper valley, while the Krutaya Kacha starts in the relatively flat and boggy area.
-Both streams flow from the range northward, cross the Trans-Siberian Railway, and join together.
+Both streams flow from the range northward, cross the Trans-Siberian Railway, and join.
 Then the river turns eastward near the settlement of Pamyati 13 Bortsov and completes the half loop by turning back southwards to the Yenisey.
 The Kacha approaches Krasnoyarsk from the north and goes straight through the city, joining the Yenisey in the historical center of the city, Strelka.

 Ecology

 Kacha has been long known for being the most polluted river of the Krasnoyarsk area, and only in the middle of the 2000s was the situation improved, at least in the Krasnoyarsk section of the river.
 The most serious pollution sources were several unfiltered sewage pipes and numerous solid wastes on the river banks.
-Currently, due to the administrative work of the mayor Pyotr Pimashkov, the most of the sources were removed and the river banks in the city center have been turned into an attractive recreational area.
+Currently, due to the administrative work of the mayor Pyotr Pimashkov, most of the sources were removed and the river banks in the city center have been turned into an attractive recreational area.